 We Dreamers is an abstract online sandbox that placed sixth in the Innovation category of Ludum Dare 26.
-You can play it here.
-It may take a while for the 4+ MB of user data to download, so give it a minute or two.

 Of all my programming escapades over the past couple of years, I’m most proud of this one.
 Here’s a comprehensive collection of my thoughts about it, including a discussions of the technical aspects.